mannyatico/modernize-sample-vanilla/README.md

 * All form validations work with the built-in validators, meaning, no need for extra markup, if we want a required field, we use `required` property and so on.
 * Form submission and validation also works with form properties, it uses the method and action set in the form to do the ajax request.
 * Form validation works on blur for inputs, and also when trying to submit the form.
+* Added a small animation to let the user know when the form is being submitted, and added a small tweak to also let the user know that th button is inactive once the form is submitted.